jkngsly/javascript-polygraph/README.md

 # javascript-polygraph
-A JavaScript widget that uses SVG polygons to generate an adjustable polygraph
+A JavaScript widget that uses SVG polygons to generate an adjustable polygraph.

+**Best viewed in Chrome**